Checklist for International Guest Students

 However, we do not recommend this as your first option for finding a place to live in Rostock.
 Above all, if you are only staying in Rostock for one or two semesters, it is often difficult to find a place in a WG.
 A place in the student residences (see above) is best suited for such short stays.

 In the event that you cannot take up your accommodation immediately on the day of your arrival, we recommend spending the night in one of the low-cost youth hostels or youth guesthouses.

 Further information and contact options are available here: https://www.uni-rostock.de/en/study/habitat-university/student-living-in-rostock/

 3. Taking out Insurance

 Proof of the European Health Insurance Card is not sufficient.
-You must ask an official German health insurance company for a confirmation of your insurance.
+You must ask a German statutory health insurance company for confirmation of your insurance.
 Before the semester begins, you will receive instructions to assist you in requesting said confirmation of insurance.

-If you have evidence of private foreign health insurance, it will need to be checked by a German health insurance company to ensure that it provides adequate coverage.
+If you can prove that you have a foreign private health insurance policy, this must be checked with a German statutory health insurance company to ensure that it provides sufficient cover.

 Our recommendation to all students: